Writing a Sustainable Future: SEC Creative Writing Project

 (Download the word .doc of the below exercise)

-Please take some time to read the prompt below and then write freely for 30 minutes (or more) and then submit it to us.
+Please take some time to read the prompt below, then write freely for 30 minutes (or more), and then submit it to us.
 If you are a teacher or student in a writing class, we invite you to use the Sustainability Experience Center for your own flash fiction, short story, poetry or creative non-fiction writing assignments.

-Let’s begin by exploring the Sustainability Experience Center’s 9 acres.
+Let’s begin by exploring the Sustainability Experience Center’s nine acres.
 You can learn about each of the amenities online.
-We also hope that you will get to visit the site someday.
-For now, get to know what is located on the property, what surrounds it, what’s just out of sight and what used to be here.
+We also hope that you will go to visit the site in person someday.
+For now, get to know what is located on the property, what surrounds it, what’s just out of sight, and what used to be here.

 Perhaps you are…